 Dermatologist, you need to follow a certain path In India Can you become a dermatologist you need to follow a certain path to become a dermatologist.
 This starts right after your 10 class as a first step you need to

 - Clear your 12 class with medical stream having physics, chemistry and biology as your main subjects after train your 12 class

-- You have to get admission in MBBS course in a reputed medical college for getting admission you need to crack any of medical entrance exam once you have completed your 5 and half years long and DBS course.
+- You have to get admission in an MBBS course in a reputed medical college.
+To get admission you need to crack any medical entrance exam once you have completed your 5 and half years long DBS course.

 - Crack NEET for UG conducted by NTA or AIIMS entrance exam conducted by AIIMS or JIPMER entrance exam completed your long MBBS course crack PG entrance exam.
 Complete MD get yourself registered with MCI.

 In the USA It is important to know that a dermatologist has a full license or certification before visiting them.
 Some practitioners in spas and beauty clinics call themselves dermatologists but do not have the necessary accreditation.
 In the U.S. a qualified dermatologist will be certified by the American Board of Dermatology, the American Osteopathic Board of Dermatology or the Royal College of Physicians and Surgeons of Canada.

 To qualify for registration with the AAD a dermatologist has to finish both college and medical school as either a medical doctor (MD) or a doctor of osteopathic medicine (DO).
 Some dermatologists have the initials FAAD after their names.
 This abbreviation stands for Fellow of the American Academy of Dermatology.
 It indicates that the dermatologist: